 “Dīkṣa and śikṣā are the two kinds of gurus, and both should be respected equally.
-If he so desires, he can easily bestow the highest wealth unto a fit recipient.
+If they so desire, they can easily bestow the highest wealth unto a fit recipient.

 “The dīkṣā–guru gives the kṛṣṇa–nāma mantra, and the śikṣā–guru imparts tattva (knowledge of bhakti).
 All Vaiṣṇavas can become śīkṣa–gurus and are thus the creators of all auspiciousness.
 (7)

 (7) There are two classes of guru.
-The one who gives mantra–dīkṣā is the dīkṣā–guru.
-Those who give teachings on sambandha–tattva are śikṣā–gurus.
-Only one person can be dīkṣa–guru.
+The one who gives mantra-dīkṣā is the dīkṣā-guru.
+Those who give teachings on sambandha-tattva are śikṣā-gurus.
+Only can have only one dīkṣa-guru.

 nā māniba anya śikṣā